Raphnat/flutter_ducafecat_news_getx/README.md

    void onLoading() {
      if (state. newsList. length < total) {
        fetchNewsList().then((_) {
-         refreshController. loadComplete();
+         /// Loading is completed if every element satisfies the loading requirement. refreshController. loadComplete();
        }).catchError((_) {
-         refreshController. loadFailed();
+         /// Loading produces an error if not every element satisfies the loading requirement. refreshController. loadFailed();
        });
      } else {
-       refreshController.loadNoData();
+       /// Returns `false` if API has no changes. refreshController.loadNoData();
      }
    }